 It’s not easy being a parent.
 (And if we remember right — it’s not easy being a kid either.)
-Even the most simple tasks can be an uphill battle.
+Even the most simple tasks can be an uphill battle, especially when it comes to dental care and their health.
 You want the best for them.
 You do everything you can for your kids to be healthy, happy, and have great dental care.
 And that means getting them to brush their teeth.
 But that can sometimes feel impossible — especially at the end of the day when you can barely keep your eyes open.

+Take a word of advice from your dentist.
 The trick is to make brushing fun — not a chore.
 That takes a little creativity, but it makes the task so much easier.
 Soon your kids will be brushing because they want to.
 And their next trip to the dentist will be cavity free.
+You’ll have fewer dental emergencies and more cavity free dental visits.

 Here are 4 tricks to make brushing fun so kids forget it’s good for them.